 The passing score is 70%.
 To explain scoring, we will quote the Pearson VUE Washington DC Insurance Licensing Candidate Handbook:

 Check out our Insurance Exam Guide.
 It’s extremely in-depth, and will hopefully help you pass the first time.

 Insurance license tests are intentionally difficult, but not impossible by any means.
 You should study to the point of comfortability with the information before you attempt the test.
 Failing the exam isn’t the end of the world, but keep in mind that you will need to pay the fee each time you attempt the test.

-You may register to take your exams and find more information on the Pearson Vue District of Columbia Insurance Exam Page.
-When contacting Pearson Vue about the exams, be sure to also ask them about fingerprinting, as it the the next step in the licensing process.
+You may register to take your exams and find more information on the Pearson VUE District of Columbia Insurance Exam Page.
+When contacting Pearson VUE about the exams, be sure to also ask them about fingerprinting, as it the next step in the licensing process.

 Exam results are valid for one (1) year.

 After you have completed your exams, the next step is to apply for your license.
 If you have more than one line of authority that you have passed the exam for, be sure to apply for all of those lines.